SysKitTeam/docs-securitymanager/get-to-know-security-manager/onedrive-screen.md

 ## OneDrive Overview report
 ### OneDrive Overview tab

 General overview of all the users OneDrive's.
-On this report you can see a list of users, their corresponding OneDrive URLs, different levels of storage usage, and activity.
+On this report, you can see a list of users, their corresponding OneDrive URLs, different levels of storage usage, and activity.

 __Contextual actions:__
 * **Remove Access** – This action will remove permissions which were granted in the [connection wizard](../how-to/connect-to-office-365.md#onedrive).